 The killer had also inserted kitchen knives above Al’s eyeballs and into his ears and shoulders.
 Al was then stabbed 22 times in the head and face area, the stabbings were so severe that they nearly decapitated Al’s head from his body.

 The autopsy revealed that Al had died on Saturday, 22nd March, the same day Linda had spoken to him.

 The killer was smart and cleaned up after himself.
-All of the kitchen knives, a honing rod, house key, pen, drinking glass and Al’s car keys in the kitchen sink, soaking in bleach in order to destroy any DNA.
+All of the kitchen knives, a honing rod, a house key, a pen, a drinking glass and Al’s car keys are in the kitchen sink, soaking in bleach in order to destroy any DNA.
 The killer had also taken a shower but poured bleach down the drains again to destroy any DNA evidence.
 He even took trash with him.

 But, whoever the killer was, forgot to clean up two spaces.
 There was a bloodstain on the basement stairs that didn’t belong to Al, and there was a rental agreement that was found crumpled up in the trash can.
 These were the only bits of evidence detectives had to work with.

 The prime suspect in the case was Robert Cooper, the man to who Al had rented the basement unit just four days before his death.
 When detectives started looking for him, they realised that all the information he had given to Al had been fake.
 His name, social security number, references and even his current address all belonged to different people.
 The mobile phone he was using was found to be a prepaid phone that had been brought at 7-11 at some point in March 2004.

 One woman came forward and said that Robert Cooper came around to her house to have a look at her rental property.
 She said that the man gave her the creeps and that he was only interested in looking at the windows and the doors.
 The woman worked at a local college and taught Romanian, and she said that the man had a slight Romanian accent.